marcinkuzminski/rhodecode/README.rst

 - code review based on hg-review (when it's stable)
 - git support (when vcs can handle it - almost there !)
 - commit based wikis
-- in server forks
-- clonning from remote repositories into hg-app
+- clonning from remote repositories into rhodecode (git/mercurial)
 - other cools stuff that i can figure out (or You can help me figure out)

 .. note::